SpookyIluha/Driving-Strikers-64/README.md

 Expansion Pak is ___NOT___ needed, but recommended to play this game.

+This release of the N64 port of Driving Strikers has been approved for distribution by the original developers of the game; Luke Benstead and David Reichelt (LD2K).
+The gameplay and style may vary from the original release.
+If you enjoy this port please consider supporting the developers by purchasing the original game on [Steam](https://store.steampowered.com/app/2384430/Driving_Strikers/) (PC/Linux) or [Itch.io](https://reality-jump.itch.io/driving-strikers).

 # Controls:
 - Stick: move around
 - Z trigger: nitro